dasta400/dzOS/README.md

 ### General commands

-* **help**: shows a list of some commands, with a short description and usage example.
 * **run _[address]_**: moves the CPU Program Counter (PC) to the specified RAM address, so that the CPU starts executing whatever code finds in there.
 * **crc16 _[address_start]_,_[address_end]_**: Generates and prints a 16-bit cyclic redundancy check (CRC) based on the IBM Binary Synchronous Communications protocol (BSC or Bisync), for the bytes between start and end address.
 * **reset**: resets the system.
 It's effectively the same as pressing the reset button on the side of the computer.
 The contents of RAM are not cleared.
 Note that in both cases, reset by button or reset by this command, the [ASMDC](https://github.com/dasta400/ASMDC) is not reset.